Pinterest is an amusing platform where people collect ideas for their wedding day, right?

-Well, if using Story pins, you have a higher chance of getting more clicks, impressions, blog and website traffic.
+Well, if you use Story pins, you have a higher chance of getting more clicks, impressions, and blog and website traffic.

 And the earlier you will start with Story Pins – the better results you will have!

-Soon, Story Pins will become available to all Pinterest business accounts around the world and you will get the chance to test this insanely powerful feature!
+Soon, Story Pins will become available to all Pinterest business accounts worldwide, and you will get the chance to test this insanely powerful feature!

 So, stay tuned!